aquaman48/Projects/C Projects/Trivia-Game.md

-# Trivia Game
+# Trivia Game 😃

 I compiled this code via Visual Studios.

+## Intro - Trivia Game

 For the Trivia game we use a simple menu that gives the user a brief introduction and then options to make a selection.

-## Intro

 ![Step 1](https://github.com/aquaman48/Projects/blob/main/C%20Projects/Screenshots/Intro.JPG)